-The South Branch Wind Farm has a total installed capacity of 30 megawatts (MW) — enough to power approximately 8,500 average Ontario homes with clean energy.
+South Branch Wind Farm has an installed capacity of 30 megawatts (MW) — enough to power thousands of average Ontario homes with clean energy each year.

-South Branch Wind Farm provides significant economic benefits to the community in the form of payments to landowners, local spending, municipal taxes, and an annual $30,000 community benefits investment.
-The wind farm helps provide energy security to Ontario by diversifying the electricity generation portfolio, protecting against volatile natural gas.
+South Branch Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-The South Branch Wind Farm is the first of its kind to install the Siemens SWT-3.0 – 113 direct-drive turbine.
+South Branch Wind Farm consists of 10 Siemens 3 MW wind turbines.
+The project is the first of its kind to install the Siemens SWT-3.0 – 113 direct-drive turbines.
 At 99.5 meters to the hub height and 3 MW, they are the largest turbines currently installed in Ontario in terms of height and capacity.